How to Wow Patients with a Customized Patient Letter

 The surgical scheduler has handwritten the information into the letter – as she did for all the other paperwork for your surgery – but being strapped for time, much of it is illegible and you can’t decipher the essential information.

 This ‘letter’ is your final impression of the surgical practice before you go under the knife.
-Not very comforting, is it?
+Not a very comforting letter to a patient regarding surgery, is it?

-Now imagine that you receive this letter in the mail instead:
+Now imagine that you receive this patient letter in the mail instead:

 Aside from providing a better overall patient experience, customized paperwork greatly benefits practices, too.
 There are fewer cancellations due to instructions not being followed or scheduling miscommunication.
 And, just as importantly, the practice imparts a more professional image.